HOA Antenna Legislation Resource Center | Greyline Performance

 PRB-1: The FCC's Antenna Accommodation Rule

 PRB-1 is an FCC ruling that requires local government zoning authorities to reasonably accommodate amateur radio antenna installations.
-It establishes that municipalities cannot outright prohibit amateur radio antennas — they can only impose regulations that are the minimum necessary to accomplish a legitimate zoning objective.
+Municipalities cannot outright prohibit amateur antennas — they can only impose regulations that are the minimum necessary to accomplish a legitimate zoning objective.

 What PRB-1 covers